operator-framework/operator-registry/docs/design/operator-bundle.md

     * The value `metadata.v1` implies that this bundle has operator metadata.
 * The label `operators.operatorframework.io.bundle.package.v1` reflects the package name of the bundle.
 * The label `operators.operatorframework.io.bundle.channels.v1` reflects the list of channels the bundle is subscribing to when added into an operator registry
-* The label `operators.operatorframework.io.bundle.channel.default.v1` reflects the default channel an operator should be subscribed to when installed from a registry
+* The label `operators.operatorframework.io.bundle.channel.default.v1` reflects the default channel an operator should be subscribed to when installed from a registry.
+This label is optional if the default channel has been set by previous bundles and the default channel is unchanged for this bundle.

 The labels will also be put inside a YAML file, as shown below.